 The Demands of the Medical Equipment Market

 Medical equipment manufacturing is an active and evolving market, driven by medical advances through the years.
-During this COVID-19 coronavirus pandemic, the requirements for specific equipment is rapidly increasing.
+During the COVID-19 coronavirus pandemic, the requirements for specific equipment is rapidly increasing.
 Ventilators are seeing the biggest demand – with the virus targeting airways & lungs, and causing pneumonia, severe and critical cases require positive breathing assistance.
-Drägerwerk (one of the largest suppliers of ventilators worldwide) has been asked by the German government to supply 10,000 units this year, and that number is doubled from worldwide requests.
+Drägerwerk (one of the largest suppliers of ventilators worldwide) had been asked by the German government to supply 10,000 units in 2020, and that number is doubled from worldwide requests.

 Are Harwin products in this market?